-In India, the oldest and longest running contemporary citizen science imitative which focuses on monitoring waterbird counts and wetland health is the Asian Waterbird Census (AWC).
+In India, the oldest and longest running contemporary citizen science imitative which

+Citizen scientists participating in Asian Waterbird Census in Anc 2019) (Wetlands International South Asia Photo Library) focuses on monitoring waterbird counts and wetland health is the Asian Waterbird Census (AWC).
 The AWC was initiated in 1987 in the Indian sub-continent with an objective to obtain information of waterbird populations on wetlands; monitor the status and condition of wetlands; and inform governments, conventions and the public on waterbirds distribution and trends.